justinmahar/react-ig-embed/README.md

 By default, the styles `{ overflow: 'hidden', width: '100%', maxWidth: '540px' }` are applied to the container div.
 It will take up 100% of its parent's width up to 540px, and clipping is applied to prevent the `iframe` from spilling out during the embed process.
 You can provide your own desired `width` between `326px` and `540px` if you'd like.

+This component uses a `blockquote`, which may have default margins applied by the browser.
+Be sure to reset the CSS for `blockquote`.
+You can use [Normalize.css](https://necolas.github.io/normalize.css/) for this, and popular libraries like [Bootstrap](https://getbootstrap.com/) will do this for you automatically.

 ### Link Text

 You can customize the link text shown if you'd like.
 The default is `"View this post on Instagram"`.